Dirty paws. Funky smells. Pet hair everywhere! Keeping a home clean when you have a dog can be challenging. But it's not impossible.

-On top of regular cleanings, these surefire solutions have seriously reduced the mess my fur baby creates.
-Even better, all of these tips have made life at home better for both of us.Continue to 2 of 6 below.
+On top of regular cleanings, these surefire solutions seriously reduce the mess a fur baby creates.
+Even better, all of these tips stand to make life at home better for the whole family.

 Get Your Pup Tuckered Out

 If your dog becomes a little homewrecker when left alone, some extra exercise each day may make your pup less prone to destructive indoor behavior according to the Human Society.

 How much exercise does your dog need?
 It varies based on your puppy's size, age, breed, and personality.
 Some dogs may need to be walked three to four times per day, or require an hour of dedicated play time in the dog run.